luspi/previewqt/README.md

 There are **two easy ways** you can contribute directly to PreviewQt:

 1. **Join the translation team** over on [Crowdin](https://translate.photoqt.org/).
-If your language is missing you can simply request it directly on Crowdin or send me an email and I can add it to the project.
+If your language is missing you can simply request it directly on Crowdin or send me an email/message and I will add it to the project.
 2. **Give feedback** about PreviewQt.
-To give feedback, simply [open an issue on GitLab](https://gitlab.com/luspi/previewqt/-/issues/new).
+To do so, [send me an email](https://photoqt.org.about) or [open an issue on GitLab](https://gitlab.com/luspi/previewqt/-/issues/new).

 If you want to support PreviewQt financially, please **consider donating to the humanitarian relief in Ukraine** instead, for example to the [Ukrainian Red Cross](https://go.luspi.de/ukraine).